 Download the Upper School Curriculum Guide

-Blended online learning is evolving rapidly in many different directions at the K-12 level, as learning institutions prepare their students with radically different learning and living skills necessary for the 21st century.
-Blended online learning, which combines the fully online environment with other modes of instructional delivery, is the fastest-growing segment in the educational arena.
-The accessibility and flexibility of structured online curriculum combined with the “human touch” of interaction with the teacher in a face-to-face setting is an ideal paradigm for teaching and learning.
-The Upper School courses listed below have been developed by the Bullis School faculty and will be taught through its web-based learning management platform called Haiku Learning Systems.
-The complete course descriptions are included in the listings for each department.
+Bullis School, in its vision to prepare its students with radically different learning and living skills necessary for the 21st century, has implemented a blended learning initiative.
+Blended learning, which combines the delivery of curriculum in an online environment with other modes of instructional delivery, is a proven successful medium for teaching and learning and, at the upper school level, is the fastest-growing segment in the educational arena.1 The blended approach with accessibility and flexibility of structured online curriculum combined with the “human touch” of interaction with the teacher in a face-to-face setting is an ideal paradigm for teaching and learning.

-Faculty of the Upper School courses have developed high-quality online courses that are taught in a blended online structure.
-Typically, each class meets with the teacher (face-to-face) in the traditional classroom setting two to three days per week.
-For the remaining two to three days per week, students manage their use of time in virtual sessions; after signing in with a proctor they can do online work for their class, work on other course work, or even do off-campus work.
-While the workload for each blended online course is in alignment with the typical schedule rotation of the traditional class, the online work settings during the schedule rotation provides flexibility for students to manage their time.
+In the Upper School, the faculty authors of the courses have developed high-quality online courses that will be taught in a blended online structure.
+Typically, each class will meet with the teacher (face-to-face) in the traditional classroom setting two to three days per week.
+For the remaining two to three days per week, students will manage their use of time in virtual sessions; after signing in with a proctor they can do online work for their class, work on other course work, or even do off-campus work.
+While the workload for each blended online course is in alignment with the typical schedule rotation of the traditional class, the online work settings during the schedule rotation will provide flexibility for students to manage their time.